COVID-19 (Coronavirus Disease 2019)

 How COVID-19 is Treated

-- Encourage your child to rest often.
+- Have your child to rest often.

-- Do NOT ignore worsening symptoms
+- Do NOT ignore symptoms that get worse.

 When to Call the Doctor or Seek Medical Care